HardlyDifficult/Tutorials/Chapter4.md

 }
 ```

- - Add **RandomClimbController** to the Fly Guy and Spike Ball.
+ - Add **RandomClimbController** to the HoverGuy and SpikeBall.
- - On the Spike Ball, change:
+ - On the SpikeBall, change:
    - Odds of climbing up: 0
    - Odds of climbing down: .5